ziptitap/Coding-Homework-2nd-Course/Hw3/README.md

 ### Files Includes With This Project
   File              | Description
   -------------     | -------------
-  linear.py         | The program implements the Jacobi method. lagrange.py       | The program implements the Gauss-Seidel method. spline.py         | The program organizes the work of all programs. test.py           | The program implements the Jacobi method. train.dat         | The program implements the Gauss-Seidel method. strain.ans        | The program organizes the work of all programs. test.dat          | The program implements the Jacobi method. test_spline.ans   | The program implements the Gauss-Seidel method. test_linear.ans   | The program organizes the work of all programs. test_lagrange.ans | The program organizes the work of all programs. result.jpg        | The program organizes the work of all programs.
+  linear.py         | The program implements the linear interpolation. lagrange.py       | The program implements the lagrange interpolation. spline.py         | The program organizes the spline interpolation. test.py           | The program organizes the work of all programs. train.dat         | Input data for *x* values. train.ans         | Input data for *y* values. test.dat          | Input data for *z* values. test_spline.ans   | The result of spline interpolation for the set of values *z*. test_linear.ans   | The result of linear interpolation for the set of values *z*. test_lagrange.ans | The result of lagrange interpolation for the set of values *z*. result.jpg        | The plot with input points and output poits of each interpolation method.

 ----------------